 Miles plays Trumpet, Piano, Keyboards, Accordion, Tenor Horn, Flugel Horn, Trombone, Bass, Percussion, Guitar and many other weird and wonderful instruments!

-As a musical director and performer his credits have included a national tour and West End run of "Return to the Forbidden Planet", "Dirty Dancing" (national tour), Justin's Band (national tour with Justin Fletcher), "Grimm Tales" (Chichester Festival Theatre), "The Song of Singapore" (Chichester Festival Theatre/May Fair theatre, West End), Apollo Theatre's Round the Horne (national tour), the Watermill Arts Centre`s "Beauty and the Beast", pantomimes (featuring the Nolans, Amelia Lilly, Mr Tumble, Lloyd Daniels, 'Harold' from Neighbours, and Dick (from the Bungalo!), and Buster Theatre`s production of "Lipstick Tango" for which he achieved a London Fringe award nomination, (the show itself winning the ensemble award).
+As a musical director and performer his credits have included "Return to the Forbidden Planet" (West End & national tour), "Dirty Dancing" (national tours), Justin's Band (national tour with Justin Fletcher), "Grimm Tales" (Chichester Festival Theatre), "The Song of Singapore" (Chichester Festival Theatre/West End), M/Othering (Rifco Theatre Company), Apollo Theatre's Round the Horne (national tour), the Watermill Arts Centre`s "Beauty and the Beast", pantomimes (featuring the Nolans, Amelia Lilly, Mr Tumble, Lloyd Daniels, 'Harold' from Neighbours, and Dick (from the Bungalo!), and Buster Theatre`s production of "Lipstick Tango" for which he achieved a London Fringe award nomination, (the show itself winning the ensemble award).
 He has also toured with Bristol`s Public Parts Theatre Company, Dr. Foster`s Travelling Theatre, and Strangeface Theatre Company to Iran where the production won the Best in Festival award.
 He also had a long and successful collaboration with Exeter's Common Players with whom he was company musical director and composer for over ten years.
 Television credits have included a Paddy Power advert and Wings of War.

 He has musically directed and played in many bands which include the award winning Jiving Lindy Hoppers’ band, The Speakeasy Revival Orchestra, and several successful function bands.